ommelet/BloxNotifier/README.md

 BloxNotifier is a bot that delivers notifications for **Welcome to Bloxburg** updates, offering detailed information on games, users, and more, enhancing your Roblox experience.

 This bot is currently under development, and errors may occur.
-If you encounter any issues, please reach out to us via our [Discord Server](https://discord.gg/u4gXxxPvj3) for assistance.
+If you encounter any issues, please reach out to us via `/bot support` command for assistance.

 [Add this bot](https://discord.com/oauth2/authorize?client_id=1315764098797015110&permissions=1126174852312064&integration_type=0&scope=bot)